TroytheOverlord/trails-trivia-website/README.md

 ## 🌱 Future Improvements

-- **Responsive Design:** Optimized for mobile and tablet play
-- **Additional Modes:** Add new arcs or challenge modes (e.g., Boss Rush, Timed Quiz)
-- **Expanded Question Banks:** Community or official contributions for more questions
-- **Sound Effects & Animations:** Enhance feedback and immersion
+- Mobile responsiveness and accessibility improvements

+- Expanded question banks (fan/community contributions)

+- Timed mode or boss rush challenge

+- Sound effects & animations

-- **Leaderboard:** Online or local leaderboard support
+- Online leaderboard support
 ---

-## 💬 Feedback & Contributions
+## 💬 Contributions

+Suggestions and contributions are welcome.
+If you’d like to expand the question bank or add a new mode, just create a pull request!
-Questions, suggestions, or want to contribute?
-Feel free to open an issue or pull request!
-Trails Trivia is for fans and by fans – help us make it even better.
+Trails Trivia is for fans and by fans – help me make it even better.

 ---

-**Enjoy your adventure in Trails Trivia!**
+**Enjoy your time with Trails Trivia!**